 - Don't forget to describe your data analysis plan, especially any statistical methods you plan to use, and how this analysis will tie back to the original question you set out to address.
 This is a common mistake that reviewers catch.

 Purpose: Describe your preparation and qualifications to complete this project.

 - Did you complete coursework that is relevant?
-What did you learn that prepared you for your project?
+What specific skills or background information did you learn in these classes that prepared you for your project?

 - Did you learn a language, technique, or laboratory skill that you’ll use?

 - Or have you already been doing faculty mentored research or independent study on this topic?